What is Day Trading? – Basic tutorial

-How to Start Day Trading?
+How to start Day Trading?

 How to start with day trading? – Thanks to electronic trading and the internet it has become very easy to start day trading.
-All you need is a suitable software and a broker.
+All you need is suitable software and a broker.
 You can often use the software for any device (computer, smartphone, tablet).
 It offers you many analysis possibilities to make the right decisions in the markets.

 Beginners can create a free demo account.
 This is an account with virtual credit and it simulates real money trading.
 You trade without risk.
 It is perfect for learning and testing trading.
 In many cases, the broker simultaneously offers one or more suitable trading platforms in addition to access to the markets.
 Thanks to the strong competition on the Internet, these are professionally programmed and offer everything you need for day trading.

 - Brokerage account

 - Trading Software